xen-0/CrystalMatch/docs/deployment.md

 1. Bump the version number
 2. Update release notes and dev notes
-3. Push the changes to gitolite and github origins
+3. Push the changes to gitolite (git push gitolite_origin master) and github origins
 4. Make sure that all unit tests pass on Travis and run system test locally and check that they pass
 5. External release on pypi:
     1. activate your virtual environment (source venv/bin/activate):
     ```
     pip install --upgrade pip setuptools docutils wheel
     python setup.py sdist
-    python setup.py bdist_wheel #this one worked for wheel==0.30.0 but not recent release
+    python setup.py bdist_wheel #this one worked for wheel==0.31.0 but not recent release
     ```
     2. exit your virtual environment (decativate) and do:
     ```